openstack/oslo.config/doc/source/generator.rst

    In this case, the name of the entry point for the default override function *must* match the name of one of the entry points defining options for the application in order to be detected and used.
-Applications that have multple list_opts functions should use one that is present in the inputs for the config generator where the changed defaults need to appear.
+Applications that have multiple list_opts functions should use one that is present in the inputs for the config generator where the changed defaults need to appear.
 For example, if an application defines ``foo.api`` to list the API-related options, and needs to